CurrencyCloud/open-banking-documentation-eu/docs/Help/40-faqs.md

 ### As a Third Party Provider, is there somewhere I can test prototype Open Banking Solutions?

-Yes, Currencycloud has a test facility [../40-sandbox.md](Sandbox) available through our Developer Portal.
+Yes, Currencycloud has a test facility [Sandbox](./docs/40-sandbox.md) available through our Developer Portal.
 This will be made available in January 2025.

-Check out our [../20-getting-started.md](Getting Started) guide for a step-by-step guide on how to start testing with our Sandbox APIs.
+Check out our [Getting Started](./docs/20-getting-started.md) guide for a step-by-step guide on how to start testing with our Sandbox APIs.

 ### Where are the specifications you have used to build your current APIs?

-There are full specifications provided by OBL available on their [https://openbanking.atlassian.net/wiki/spaces/DZ/overview](Developer Zone) from which we’ve built our APIs.
+There are full specifications provided by OBL available on their [Developer Zone](https://openbanking.atlassian.net/wiki/spaces/DZ/overview) from which we’ve built our APIs.

+### Does our Open Banking interface support dynamic linking?

+Yes, our payment flows implement dynamic linking in accordance with RTS Article 5 under the EU Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA).
+Dynamic linking ensures that the authentication of a payment is securely bound to the transaction amount and the payee.

+Specifically:
+* The payer is shown the amount and payee during the authentication process
+* The authentication code generated is unique to those transaction details
+* Any modification to the amount or payee invalidates the authentication, preventing unauthorised changes

 ## Response Codes